sample-accelerators/tap-initialize/live-update/INSTRUCTIONS.md

         Follow the instructions and add the line "allow_k8s_contexts('cluster-name')" to your Tiltfile.
 1. When the Live Update status in the status bar is visible, resolve to "Live Update Started", navigate to http://localhost:8080 in your browser, and view your running application.
 1. Make changes to the source code.
 When the codes is saved the running application will get updated.
-1. Either continue making changes, or stop and disable the live update when finished.
-Open the command palette (⇧⌘P), type "Tanzu", and select `Tanzu: Live Update Stop` or `Tanzu: Live Update Disable`.
+1. Either continue making changes, or stop the live update when finished.
+Open the command palette (⇧⌘P), type "Tanzu", and select `Tanzu: Live Update Stop`.

 ### Deploying to Kubernetes as a TAP workload with Tanzu CLI